 - Chocolate: Gently melt the chocolate in a pan on low heat.
 Pour the melted chocolate on top of the peanut layer and sprinkle some salted peanuts on top before placing back into the fridge.

 Once the chocolate has hardened enough for you to cut it (shouldn’t take too long), use a sharp knife to slice the layered loaf into even squares.

-Variation ideas: use other nut or seed butters (e.g. hazelnut, almond or tahini); add a layer or raspberry jam after the oat or peanut butter for a PB&J-vibe.
+Variation ideas: Use other nut or seed butters (e.g. hazelnut, almond or tahini); add a layer of raspberry jam after the oat or peanut butter for a PB&J-vibe.
 For extra nuttiness add some nut butter to the date layer.

 Feel free to tag @blueberrysmiles22 if you share your creations on Instagram, so I can share in the joy 🙂